 ||Unshielded balanced pairs

-Clamp Injection Devices – coupling and decoupling functions are separated, coupling is provided by a clamp on device, while common mode impedance and decoupling functions are established at the auxiliary equipment
+Clamp Injection Devices – coupling and decoupling functions are separated, the coupling is provided by a clamp-on device, while common mode impedance and decoupling functions are established at the auxiliary equipment

 Current Clamp – Establishes an inductive coupling to the cable connected to the EUT